amirOps97/flask-mongo-k8s/README.md

 - [ ] **Ingress controller** — Replace NodePort with proper HTTP routing
 - [ ] **Namespaces** — Separate database and application workloads
 - [ ] **Resource limits** — CPU and memory requests/limits on all pods
+- [ ] **External Secrets Operator** — Fetch secrets from HashiCorp Vault or AWS Secrets Manager instead of storing them in manifests
 - [ ] **Prometheus + Grafana** — Monitoring and alerting
 - [ ] **ArgoCD** — GitOps-based deployment instead of direct kubectl from CI